ResonantGeoData/RD-WATCH/docs/UserGuide/UsingRDWatch.md

 # Using RDWATCH

-RDWATCH has the two main modes: **Analyst** and **Annotator** as well as either being connected to the **RDWATCH** or **Scoring** database.
-While there are these different modes most of the interface is shared with minor changes between the modes and the source database.
+RDWATCH has the two main modes: **Analyst** and **Annotator**, as well as either being connected to the **RDWATCH** or **Scoring** database.
+While there are these different modes, most of the interface is shared with minor changes between the modes and the source database.
 This page will give a high level overview of the main UI elements that are shared.

 ## [Model Run List (Left Side Panel)](LeftSidePanel.md)